NurIslamIND/simple-demo/README.md

-# simple-demo
+# simple Example repository

-This is simple repository training
+This is just an exaple repository.